MUDE-2025/PA1.4/4_fetch_pull.md

 > This exercise uses content from https://teachbooks.io/learn-programming/workflows/git/github_desktop/fetch_pull.html by Delft University of Technology, licensed with CC BY 4.0 License

 > Copyright 2025 MUDE, Delft University of Technology.
 This work is licensed under a CC BY 4.0 License

+> By Tom van Woudenberg and Robert Lanzafame, Delft University of Technology.
+CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).